sphinx-doc/sphinx/Doc-26/library/stdtypes.rst

 practically all objects can be compared, tested for truth value, and converted to a string (with the :func:`repr` function or the slightly different :func:`str` function).
-The latter function is implicitly used when an object is written by the :keyword:`print` statement.
-(Information on the :keyword:`print` statement (XXX reference: ../ref/print.html) and other language statements can be found in the Python Reference Manual (XXX reference: ../ref/ref.html) and the Python Tutorial (XXX reference: ../tut/tut.html).)
+The latter function is implicitly used when an object is written by the :func:`print` function.

 .. _truth: